 Bible in Schools

-Religious instruction takes place on Wednesdays during the middle block between 11.20 and 12.10pm.
+Religious instruction takes place on Fridays at 12.00pm for the juniors then a voluntary group of seniors during lunchtime..
 Currently this is held in the library.
 It is run by a team of specially prepared helpers (not trained teachers).
 During this time the school is open, but closed for instruction.
 The teachings are interdenominational.
-Our juniors attend together as a group - there is a Bible Club for our seniors from 12.00 until 12.30 and this is voluntary.
+Those juniors who do not attend are supervised in a classroom and there is always a staff member that accompanies the children to Bible.

 Scholastic NZ book Club offers a means of buying paperback editions of good quality books at reasonable prices.
 These brochures are given out to the children as they arrive at school. money and orders for books you would like to purchase should be handed in to Mrs Kelsey in the office by the due date specified.

 Many of our students travel to and from school by bus.
 This generally arrives here around 8.10am and leaves at the end of the day as soon as the duty teacher has checked the names off the bus list.
 It helps us when you let us know that your child/ren may or may not be travelling by bus on any particular day.
 A sensible standard of behaviour is expected on the bus and we have senior students as bus monitors.
-Those who are not covered under the MOE's eligibility scheme (i.e. those children who live less than 3.2kms from their nearest school) are required to pay the following to the school office : $40 per term for one child/$60 per term for two or more children
+There is a behaviour monitoring system in place for poor behaviour.
+This attracts a fee of $40 per term for one child/$60 per term for two or more children

 This is an annual focus and has long been a tradition at Otaua School.
 This is traditionally held on the first Saturday back after the term 3 holidays.

-Children who bring cellphones to school are required to leave these in a particular container in the Principal’s office before school.
+Children who bring cellphones to school are required to leave these in a particular container in the school office before school.
 They can then be collected at the end of the school day.

 Should there be any intentional damage to school equipment we will ask for reimbursement for repair costs from parents/caregivers of the child/ren involved.